<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Change – A Business Perspective

 Change management, a buzzword in today’s business world, is at the heart of managing and responding to the human phenomenon known as resistance to change.
 However, it wasn’t until close to the 21st century that change management became formalized as a discipline.
-Until that time, studies sought to understand how humans experience and react to change.
+Until then, studies sought to understand how humans experience and react to change.
 In the early 1900s, cultural anthropologist Arnold Van Gennep introduced three stages of change:

 • Separating from the current state